Prince Philip May Not Attend Meghan and Harry’s Royal Wedding Reception, ‘The Express’ Reports

-Meghan Markle and Prince Harry’s wedding is coming up in less than a week and there are new reports that key member of the royal family may not be at the reception.
-The Express reports that Prince Philip will be absent as he is still recovering from his recent hip surgery and does not want to be seen in a wheelchair because of his “independent spirit.”
+Meghan Markle and Prince Harry’s wedding is coming up in less than a week and there are new reports that a key member of the royal family may not be at the reception.
+The Express reports that Prince Philip will be absent, as he is still recovering from his recent hip surgery and does not want to be seen in a wheelchair because of his “independent spirit.”

-According to The Express, The Duke of Edinburgh will still attend the wedding ceremony at St George’s Chapel.
-However, he will “retire” afterward and will not participate in any of the celebrations afterward, their source claims.
+According to the Express, The Duke of Edinburgh will still attend the wedding ceremony at St. George’s Chapel.
+However, he will “retire” and will not participate in any of the celebrations afterward, their source claims.

 “He’s still in a bad way and it takes a long time to recover.
-The thing with the Duke is he will not want to be seen in a wheelchair publicly,” the alleged “royal insider” reportedly said.
+The thing with the Duke is he will not want to be seen in a wheelchair publicly,” the royal insider reportedly said.
 “He’s a very independent person, he likes to do things himself.
 He’d rather miss the wedding than be seen out in a wheelchair.”

-There’s previous evidence which shows that Prince Philip does not want to be photographed in the wheelchair, The Express reports.
+There’s previous evidence which shows that Prince Philip does not want to be photographed in the wheelchair, the Express reports.
 Since his release from the hospital on April 13, Philip attended the Royal Windsor Horse Show, the UK’s biggest equestrian show, which takes place on Windsor Castle’s private grounds.
 But he never left the car he was in, choosing to watch the show via binoculars instead.
 In fact, Queen Elizabeth II was photographed chatting with her husband through the passenger window of the Range Rover in a couple of shots from the event.

 Prince Philip, the Queen's husband, makes his first public appearance since leaving hospital after hip replacement surgery. https://t.co/D1lCY2Tabw pic.twitter.com/mnrU2quuQ6